 If racking up 25,000 miles a year doesn't seem attainable, consider applying for an airline credit card.
 Several major airlines waive checked bag fees for cardholders.
 For example, Delta SkyMiles cardholders can check one bag for free on Delta flights, and United MileagePlus Club cardholders can check two bags for free.
 (Restrictions and annual credit card fees may apply, and vary based on airline and type of card.
 Programs change frequently, so contact your airline for more information.)

 Kudos to the no-frills discount airlines that don't charge travelers the price of a steak dinner just to check a bag.
 Southwest Airlines allows two checked bags per passenger, while JetBlue lets passengers check one bag for free.
+(Editor's Note: Starting in 2015, JetBlue will start to offer multiple bundled fare options, with some not including any free checked bags.)
 Unfortunately, not all discount airlines have magnanimous baggage policies.
 You could pay anywhere from $26 to $100 for a carry-on bag aboard Spirit Airlines if it doesn't fit under the seat in front of you, and the carrier's checked bag fees cover a similar range.

 While airlines are charging left and right for bags of any shape and size, train travel is a different story.
 Amtrak's baggage allowance policy says passengers may carry on up to two pieces of luggage (not including personal items like purses, strollers or computer bags) and check up to two pieces of luggage -- for free!
 Additional bags cost a surprisingly low $20 per bag.
 Plus, for a small fee (usually $10 to $20, depending on your route), train travelers can bring big-ticket items like bicycles, surfboards or musical instruments onboard.
 The best part?
 You won't have to worry that your acoustic guitar will end up smashed to bits on the tarmac.
 For more information, read Top 10 Reasons to Travel by Train.